smit-dudhatra/node-concepts/express/req.get('host') vs req.host.md

 - **Details:**
   - It returns the exact string value from the `Host` header.
   - This may include the hostname *and* the port (e.g., `example.com:3000`).
+  - Usually includes hostname and port (e.g., 'localhost:3000')
   - It does not perform any parsing or normalization.
+  - Returns exactly what the client sent in the 'Host' header
   - Equivalent to `req.headers['host']`.
+  - A method that retrieves the value of the 'Host' HTTP header
+  - Part of Express's general header retrieval system (req.get() can retrieve any header)
+  - More explicit and predictable across different Express versions

 ---